-The Barbara Carr McKee Scholarship Luncheon is an annual event that celebrates our scholarship recipients and recognizes the thoughtfulness and generosity of our benefactors.
+The Barbara Carr McKee Scholarship Luncheon, which is now part of the Celebration of Excellence, is an annual event that celebrates our scholarship recipients and recognizes the thoughtfulness and generosity of our benefactors.

-The luncheon, held on a Friday in April, features opening remarks by University President Sr. Margaret Carney, O.S.F., S.T.D., speeches by a scholarship recipient and a scholarship donor, and a showcase of excellent student work.
+The luncheon, held on a Friday in April, features opening remarks by University President Sr. Margaret Carney, O.S.F., S.T.D., speeches by a scholarship recipient, faculty grant recipient, and a scholarship donor, and a showcase of excellent student and faculty work.

-The event is attended by scholarship recipients, scholarship donors, and the students who created the work on display.
+The event is attended by scholarship and grant recipients, scholarship donors, and the students and faculty members who created the work on display.